 There is a qualifier there: without financial capacity to travel.
 I’m guessing if you can prove you’re employed and you have the funds, you will still be allowed to exit the country.
 Hence, company ID, ITR, and Certificate of Employment or Business Registration documents can be a big help.

 But if you don’t have those, there’s a chance they will be stricter on you.
-In this case, I honestly have no idea what documents you can present.

 My trip is sponsored by my foreigner boyfriend / girlfriend / friend.
 What are the requirements?